Homemade Tofu (How to Make Tofu)

 One would think it would be easiest to strain the pulp out right after blending, before cooking at all.
 However, when I have tried to do this, I’ve found it very difficult to actually get the liquid to pass through the nut milk bag or cheesecloth.
 I’m not sure about the actual science behind this, but it required a good 10 minutes and a lot of elbow grease to actually “milk” the soybean pulp this way.

-For whatever reason, after the first round of cooking the soy milk, the texture changes and it passes very easily through the soy milk.
+For whatever reason, after the first round of cooking the soy milk, the texture changes and it passes very easily through the mesh.
 All you have to do is wring the pulp for an extra minute or so to get every last bit.

 Can I use something other than nigari as a coagulant?